This article was last updated on May 25 at 9 p.m. For corrections, see below.

 Their message also apologized to “those who experienced the disruption yesterday,” writing that they will be “reviewing this event to determine what steps we can take to try to prevent unacceptable disruptions moving forward.”

-GPS’s announcement of Aharoni’s lecture, titled “Israel Today: Threats and Opportunities,” immediately sparked controversy; various community members spoke out against the event before May 19.
+GPS’s announcement of Aharoni’s lecture, titled “Israel Today: Threats and Opportunities,” sparked controversy; various community members spoke out against the event before May 19.

 On Thursday, May 15, a group of GPS students penned an open letter addressed to GPS administration to voice their concerns over the event, especially the lack of representation of different perspectives.
 They cited that through this event, GPS was not sufficiently upholding its stated values of “Impact and Inclusion.”
-The letter had over 30 signatories.
+The letter received over 30 signatories.

 “We question the legitimacy of this event because the complex security challenges, geopolitical dynamics, and emerging opportunities facing Israel are inherently intertwined with the Palestinian statehood,” the letter read.